 With food aboard, Hemi found Captain Percy in the sonar compartment around midday and reported that all the various umbilicals had been withdrawn, and the Prospect was ready to swim under its own power again.
 They could expect to be ready to embark from the depot sometime that day.

-“I do not know if you have any business left to take care of up on the exchange floor or anything,” said Hemi to Captain Percy, “but the cargo is loaded, all the critical supplies are aboard, Chips says the engines are running cleanly enough, and the boat is more or less repaired.”
+“I do not know if you have any business left to take care of up on the exchange floor or anything,” said Hemi, “but the cargo is loaded, all the critical supplies are aboard, Chips says the engines are running cleanly enough, and the boat is more or less repaired.”

-“Nice work Hemi.
+“Nice work, Hemi.
 Do we have any money left?”

 “Well, we have been spending coin with a shovel to get all this done quickly.
-But even after covering Shake’s costs, we should still come out a bit ahead.”
+But even after covering Shakes’s costs, we should still come out a bit ahead.”

 “Clandestine work does fuckin’ pay, don’t it?”